 Dylan Ratigan: What I Read

+How do other people deal with the torrent of information that pours down on us all?
+What sources can't they live without?
+We regularly reach out to prominent figures in media, entertainment, politics, the arts and the literary world, to hear their answers to these questions.
 This is drawn from a conversation with Dylan Ratigan, the host of MSNBC's The Dylan Ratigan Show and author of the forthcoming book Greedy Bastards.